russzw/cyberportfolio/README.md

 # Next.js & Firebase Portfolio Starter

-This is a portfolio website starter kit built with Next.js, Firebase, and Tailwind CSS, all managed within Firebase Studio.
+This is a portfolio website starter kit built with Next.js, Firebase, Genkit, and Tailwind CSS, all managed within Firebase Studio.
 It features a full-stack setup with a content management system (CMS) for easy updates.

 ## ✨ Features

 - **Modern Tech Stack**: Built with Next.js App Router, React Server Components, and TypeScript.
 - **Styling**: Styled with Tailwind CSS and ShadCN UI components for a professional and customizable look.
 - **Firebase Integration**: Uses Firebase for authentication, Firestore database, and hosting.
+- **AI-Ready**: Integrated with Genkit for generative AI capabilities.
 - **Admin Dashboard**: A secure admin panel to manage all portfolio content, including projects, skills, experience, and testimonials.
-- **Dynamic Content**: Fetches content from Firestore with a local JSON fallback for easy development.
+- **Dynamic Content & Automatic Seeding**: Fetches content from Firestore.
+If the database is empty, it automatically populates itself with sample data from a local JSON file, allowing you to get started immediately.
-- **AI-Ready**: Integrated with Genkit for generative AI capabilities.

 ## 🚀 Getting Started

-To get the development server running:
+To get the development server running (with Turbopack for speed):

 ```bash
 npm run dev